iandark/argon-one-daemon/README.md

 * RetroPi
 * Gentoo
 * Manjaro-arm
-* Ubuntu *(Untested)*
+* Ubuntu
-If your OS isn't on this list it means that the installer isn't setup for your OS and it may or may not be able to install on your system.
+If your OS isn't on this list it means that the installer isn't setup for your OS and it *may* or *may not* be able to install on your system.

 ## Logging Options